0a-/DB-Butler/readme.md

 It is written in vanilla JavaScript (I'm pretty anti-coffeeScript :D ) with closures & prototypes.
 It does not pretend to be class-based OO.

-And it is super easy to use.
+And it is super easy to use!

 Quickstart: